WakiMak/trentent.github.io-forked/_posts/2017-05-07-citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership.md

 I see everything (as I should).

-So let&#8217;s start with a simple customization. Â Let&#8217;s try using the API to disable these options. Â I created a totally blank script.js file and added the following lines:
+So let's start with a simple customization. Â Let's try using the API to disable these options. Â I created a totally blank script.js file and added the following lines:

 <pre class="lang:js decode:true ">CTXS.Extensions.showWebReconnectMenu = function () {return false};
 CTXS.Extensions.showWebDisconnectMenu = function () {return false};